louis-spencer/PVSL_Testing/README.md

 The project integrates multiple different aspects, including computer and electrical engineering, software development, PCB design, and some mechanics.

+__NOTE:__ This branch uses matplotlib as the plotting module.
+Difficult to set up realtime rendering as PyQt uses 'Agg' backend, which does not support figures.

 ## Goal
 The goal for this project is to create a system that can automatically detect leaks in naval pressure vessels.
 This is accomplished by using an absolute pressure transducer and a resistance temperature detector (RTD) to determine whether